 Neighborhood NORC – a residential dwelling or group of residential dwellings in a geographically defined neighborhood or group of contiguous neighborhoods which:

 - Is in a non-rural area* that has at least 30 percent of residents who are older adults or the units have an occupant who is an older adult; or is in a rural area** that has at least 20 percent of residents who are older adults or the units have an occupant who is an older adult; and

 - Is made up of low-rise buildings six stories or fewer and/or single and/or multi-family homes without common ownership, provided, however, that apartment buildings and housing complexes may be included in rural areas.

 *Non-rural areas are defined as any county, city, or town that has a population or population density greater than that which defines a rural area.

-**Rural areas are defined as counties within the state having a population of fewer than 200,000 people including the municipalities, individuals, institutions, communities, programs, and such other entities or resources as are found therein; or, in counties with a population density of less than 150 people per square mile including the villages, individuals, institutions, communities, programs, and such other entities or resources as are found therein.
+**Rural areas are defined as counties having a population of fewer than 200,000 people; or in counties with a population of 200,000 or more, towns with a population density of less than 150 people per square mile.

 Funding for NORCs and Neighborhood NORCs is established through the New York State Executive Budget, with amounts determined annually.
 Contract Awards are issued through a competitive Request for Applications (RFA) process.
 Contract periods may vary but are typically for a five-year period.